The beautiful variation of precious stones

 People nowadays and people from the distant past have been fascinated by stones, their beauty, and their properties.
 Pliny, in his Naturalis Historia, mentioned some 20 authors as the source of his knowledge on stones.

 Most of these mentioned works do not exist anymore, but one has survived until today.
 The treatise on stones from Theophrastus who lived from 371 to 287 BC.

-He discusses where the principal mines were located, the forming of the stones, its physical properties like hardness, etc. He also explains the uses each stone has, be it medical or magical.
-He continues with analyzing its purity, optical appearance and how much it would cost to buy these stones on the market.
+He discusses where the principal mines were located, the forming of the stones, their physical properties like hardness, etc. He also explains the uses each stone has, be it medical or magical.
+He continues by analyzing its purity, optical appearance, and how much it would cost to buy these stones on the market.

 The tomb of Childeric